s1mpleTEK/epitech-folder/README.md

 - About
 - Getting Started
 - Usage
+- Commands
+- Tips
 - [License](https://github.com/s1mpleTEK/epitech-folder/blob/master/LICENSE)
 - Autor

 ## About

-You all know that a new tool has appeared in the great family that is Epitech Toulouse thanks to Hugo Perrez.
+You all know that a new tool has appeared in the great family that is Epitech Toulouse thanks to Hugo Perez.
 And this new tool is called, SARA.

 As a result, a new way to create your folders is to go through Github !